– Hugh Milne, The Milne Institute, Inc.

 Craniosacral work stems from the hands-on medical practice of Osteopathy and consists of applying various “holds,” based on craniosacral anatomy and technique, to specific areas of the head, spine, sacrum, or entire body, tuning into the bones, membrane, and fluid surrounding the brain and spinal cord, allowing the client’s nervous system to come into balance.

-I fell in love with this work and completed a 1,200-hour certification training with Hugh and Giorgia Milne.
+I fell in love with this work and completed an extensive training program with Hugh and Giorgia Milne.
 The emphasis on intuitive development provided by the Milne Institute’s approach, combined with their thorough anatomical instruction, deeply impacted my work.
 In addition to the certification-track courses, I also studied Pediatric Craniosacral Work with Dr. Benjamin Shield, and learned specific techniques and approaches to working with infants and pregnant women.

 I completed a doula training in order to deepen my education in working with pregnant women.
 I welcome pregnant women to my practice and enjoy giving pre and postnatal sessions.